EddyLuten/bhreia.com/docs/campaigns/braving-bhreia.md

     <img src="/assets/images/dauriels-mansion-roll20-banner.jpg" />
   </a>
   <figcaption>
-    The current banner used in Roll20 for the Dauriel's Mansion chapter, showing Dauriel's Mansion itself. <a href="https://www.artstation.com/artwork/W2nxZQ">Original, unmodified image</a>.
+    The banner used in Roll20 for the Dauriel's Mansion chapter, showing Dauriel's Mansion itself. <a href="https://www.artstation.com/artwork/W2nxZQ">Original, unmodified image</a>.
   </figcaption>
 </figure>